Some of the missions taking place through the Mountain Sky Conference

 If you are interested in engaging in a ministry of mission or advocacy with the MSC, please click on the relevant link to the right (if you are viewing this page from a desktop computer or below if you are on mobile) or email Laurie Day, the MSC Director of Community and Congregational Development.

 The Blackfeet United Methodist Parish (BUMP)

-The people who live on the Blackfeet Indian Reservation located just east of Glacier National Park in Montana.
+The people who live on the Blackfeet Reservation located just east of Glacier National Park in Montana.
 The majority of the present day residents living on the Blackfeet Reservation are bloodline descendants of the original indigenous inhabitants of this area.

 Since 1882 the United Methodist Church has had a continuous presence on the Blackfeet Reservation.
 The participants in the ministry and programs of the Blackfeet United Methodist Parish reflect the cultural and racial diversity of the larger community.
-Most of the parish members are connected to the Blackfeet Tribe by blood, marriage or occupation and are the bearers of much wisdom which comes from generations of the struggle for life with dignity.
+Most of the parish members are connected to the Blackfeet Nation by blood, marriage or occupation and are the bearers of much wisdom which comes from generations of the struggle for life with dignity.

 The former Yellowstone Conference (YAC) has had a relationship with the East Angola Conference of The United Methodist Church since 2003.
 Four Volunteers-in-Mission teams have visited Angola since 2003, to help rebuild their churches and communities, to learn how best to be in partnership and to get to know one another.